 Chrysler PT Cruiser

-At its release, the Chrysler PT Cruiser broke the mold and exemplified the brand’s willingness to take risks.
-The PT cruiser is a retro-styled hatchback that could be considered a Chrysler SUV, bearing a striking resemblance to today’s compact crossover SUVs.
+The Chrysler PT Cruiser broke the mold at its release and exemplified the brand’s willingness to take risks.
+The PT cruiser is a retro-styled hatchback that could be considered a Chrysler SUV, strikingly resembling today’s compact crossover SUVs.

 If you think PT Cruisers for sale didn’t generate demand, think again.
 More than 1 million units of this model rolled off the production lines and into customer driveways, including many of the PT Cruiser convertible variants.